How to measure the results of a PR campaign?

 - Watch your competitors.
 Conducting competitor analysis will help you identify your strengths and weaknesses.

 - Don’t forget about your website traffic.
-Analyse the results from Google Analytics regularly.
+Analyse the results from GA regularly.

 HANDPICKED RELATED CONTENT